Topic module

 Appointments

-An intermediary must avoid favoring one side with confidential or improper advice.
+An intermediary cannot favor one party with improper confidential advice.

 Broker Responsibility